 Some have argued on social media that a 99-year lease is permanent renting.
 That’s an invalid argument.
-The COE for your car is 10 years but no one argues that he is merely renting his car.
+The COE for your car is ten years, but no one claims he is merely renting his vehicle.
 Let’s face it.
-There are big differences between renting and home ownership.
+There are significant differences between renting and home ownership.
 You can sell the flat you own to monetise it.
-You can rent out a room or the whole flat to get some income.
-You can’t do this with a rental flat.
+You can rent a room or the whole flat to earn income.
+You can’t do this with a rental apartment.
 Every cent you pay for rent is money spent.

-Clearly, the comparison is for people rich with cash.
+The comparison is for people rich with cash.
 The simulation compares renting to buying a $2M private property and assumes that people also have $700,000 to put in a REIT.
-This already rules out the vast majority of us who own a public housing flat.
+This already rules out most of us who own a public housing flat.

-Borrowing this simulation, he argued that if home ownership is still an ideal that the Government would like to champion, the government could put the entire stock of HDB rental flats in a REIT structure which can be either public or private.
-Now, Singaporeans can become a renter of a HDB flat while owning a part of Singapore’s entire stock of HDB flats by investing their money in this REIT.
+Borrowing this simulation, he argued that if home ownership is still an ideal that the Government would like to champion, the Government could put the entire stock of HDB rental flats in a REIT structure, which can be either public or private.
+Now, Singaporeans can become a renter of an HDB flat while owning a part of Singapore’s entire stock of HDB flats by investing their money in this REIT.
 That’s a specious argument.

-He argued that the math is possible even for people with less money, but then went on to contradict himself by calling for renting to be subsidised to make it affordable.
-If one needs subsidies to afford rent, where is the money to put in a REIT?
+He argued that math is possible even for people with less money but then contradicted himself by calling for subsidising rent to make it affordable.
+Where is the money to put in a REIT if one needs subsidies to afford rent?

-If without paying rent, you are already complaining about the cost of living, how will you cope with paying rent?
+If you are already complaining about the cost of living without paying rent, how will you cope with paying rent?
 More importantly, where will the money to pay rent come from when you retire and no longer have an income from work?